svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 In a function application the arguments are evaluated before the function at the head of the list is applied to them.

+LBM lists are constructed from so-called cons-cells.
+Each cons-cell has two fields and in each field, any LBM value can be stored.
+The list we constructed earlier using `(list 1 2 3)` takes up three cons cells.
+The first of these cons-cells has the value `1` in the first (called `car` for historical reasons) fields of the cons-cell, the second field (called `cdr`) holds a pointer to the "rest of the list".
+In other words, lists are linked-lists.
+The very last and unused `cdr` field holds the symbol `nil` terminating the linked-list. `nil` is considered an "empty-list".

 ### Symbols

 Symbols are very fundamental building blocks of LBM programs